hheydaroff/hheydaroff/README.md

 # Hi there! 👋 I'm Hido

-## 🚀 AI & Data Product Manager | Turning Data into Impact
+## 🚀 AI & Data Product Leader | Turning Data into Impact

 Welcome to my GitHub!
 I'm passionate about building AI-powered products and data solutions that drive real business value.